usaid-cs/yesterday-i-learned/random.md

 - Amazon was an online book store 20 years ago.
 It sold nothing else.
 [The boss looked like a book nerd.](https://i.imgur.com/BfZ6roy.jpg)
 - The only Family Guy character that moves at a given time is the character that is talking (a side effect of animators being lazy/underpaid/both).
 After a few seasons, they also kill their own jokes by explaining them right after (a side effect of lengthening the show without adding substance).
 - Steve Job's biological father was a Syrian Muslim.
 His adoptive father was named Jobs.
-- [The Tale of Two Lovers](https://en.wikipedia.org/wiki/The_Tale_of_Two_Lovers), an erotic novel, was written by Pope Pius II.
-It was reportedly a popular best-seller.
 - The term "wet nap" might have come from [Wet Nap the product](http://wetnap.com/), like [Wite-Out](https://en.wikipedia.org/wiki/Wite-Out) the product.
 - Bikes with pedals attached to the front wheel are called [velocipedes](https://en.wikipedia.org/wiki/Velocipede).
 - A [gear-inch](https://en.wikipedia.org/wiki/Gear_inches) is the distance travelled from one revolution of your gear pedal.